 - Start off by taking a cable car ride up Ngong Ping 360 Skyrail.
-The 25-minute journey offers stunning views over Tung Chung Bay and South China Sea.
+The 25-minute journey offers really lush birds-eye views over Tung Chung Bay and South China Sea.

 - After getting your first glimpse of the island from an aerial perspective, head to Po Lin Monastery where you can admire its detailed architecture.